3 x 5 Item Cards

 Are there any drawback to this method of item accountability?

 Not a hell of a lot.
-You need to write down the items description.
+You need to write down the items description (so difficult - for anyone who lacks fingers).
 Wait a minute,

-you had to do that before, you just didn't have as much room.
+you had to do that before (using a keyboard), you just didn't have as much room.
 You have to record

 where you're carrying the item.
 Well, you probably should have done that before.